cjm96/WDM_GW_wavelets/docs/source/theory.rst

    \Delta F = \frac{1}{2 N_f \delta t} = \frac{N_t}{2T} .

 There are :math:`N=N_t N_f` cells, each with area :math:`\Delta T \Delta F = \frac{1}{2}`.
-Together, these tiles uniformly cover the time–frequency plane.
+Together, these cells uniformly tile the time–frequency plane.
-We will insist that :math:`N_t` and :math:`N_f` are both even.
+We will insist that :math:`N_t` and :math:`N_f` are both even, which means that :math:`N` is also even;
+although this isn't strictly necessary, it simplifies some formulae and is not a significant limitation in practice.

 The WDM wavelets :math:`g_{nm}(t)` are constructed from the Meyer window function :math:`\phi`.
 The indices :math:`n` and :math:`m` label the time and frequency slices respectively.
-In the time-domain the basis wavelets are defined as
+In the time-domain an orthonormal Wilson wavelet basis (Refs.
+[5]_ and [6]_) can be defined as

 .. math::